vitorhora/compasso-frontend/README.md

 * NodeJS.

-Dentro do diretório raiz do projeto "front-github".
+No diretório raiz do projeto "front-github".
 ```
 npm install
 ```